aidantwoods/swift-paseto/Documentation/README.md

 ## General Keys
 Paseto has three distinct types of keys (up to version implementations).
-All versions will have the following types of keys:
+Public versions will have the following types of keys as associated types:
-`AsymmetricPublicKey<V: Implementation>`,
-`AsymmetricSecretKey<V: Implementation>`,
-`SymmetricKey<V: Implementation>`.
+`AsymmetricPublicKey`, `AsymmetricSecretKey`
+Local versions will have the associated type: `SymmetricKey`.

-If you are using the local portion of the API, both encryption and decryption require the same key, which should be of type:
+If you are using the local portion of the API, both encryption and decryption require the same key, which should be of type: `SymmetricKey`.
-`SymmetricKey<V: Implementation>`.
-Where `V` specifies the implementation you wish to use.
-For example: `SymmetricKey<Version2>` refers to a version 2 symmetric key.
+For example: `Version2.SymmetricKey` refers to a version 2 symmetric key.
+The same key type can also be accessed using the module too: e.g.
+`Version2.Local.SymmetricKey` will give the same type as `Version2.SymmetricKey`.

 Any of the above keys will implement the `Key` protocol, which means you can expect all keys to have the following public API: